 Michelle Bastian, Senior Lecturer in Environmental Humanities, Edinburgh College of Art

-Michelle is a Senior Lecturer in Environmental Humanities at the Edinburgh College of Art, University of Edinburgh and an Associate Professor II at the University of Oslo in the Oslo School of Environmental Humanities.
+Michelle is a Senior Lecturer in Environmental Humanities at the Edinburgh College of Art, University of Edinburgh and was recently an Associate Professor II at the University of Oslo in the Oslo School of Environmental Humanities.
 Her work crosses critical time studies and environmental humanities, with a focus on the role of time in human and more-than-human communities.
-She is Editor-in-Chief for Time & Society (SAGE) and a co-editor of a number of collections including, The Social Life of Time (Time & Society), Field Philosophy and Other Experiments (Parallax) and Participatory Research in More-than-Human Worlds (Routledge).
+She was the Editor-in-Chief for Time & Society (SAGE) from 2019-2025 and has been the co-editor of a number of collections including, The Social Life of Time (Time & Society), Field Philosophy and Other Experiments (Parallax) and Participatory Research in More-than-Human Worlds (Routledge).
 Michelle has recent publications in Environment and Planning E, Environmental Humanities and GeoHumanities.
 From 2021-2022, Michelle was a Mid-Career Fellow supported by the Independent Social Research Fund, looking at the scientific study of lifecycle events (phenology) and how it could contribute to work in the environmental humanities.
 She supports the EEHN PhD Lab.

 Members